Frequently Asked Questions

 How are the stars and grades calculated?

-For each detail (eg. racial inclusivity, charity care), hospitals receive between 1-5 stars and a ranking.
-The stars reflect the actual result of hospital performance on a metric, not just their performance relative to other hospitals; many hospitals may get 5 stars on a metric if they all have similar (and good) results.
+For each detail (eg. racial inclusivity, financial assistance), hospitals receive between 1-5 stars and a ranking.
+The star ratings of 1-5 are based on hospitals’ raw scores rather than relative scores compared to other hospitals.
+That means many hospitals may get 5 stars on a metric if they all have similar (and good) results.

 The respective detail scores are weighted to create grades and rankings for each component (eg. inclusivity, community benefit).
-Each hospital gets a grade rating: A (highest) to D (lowest).
+Each hospital gets a grade: A (highest) to D (lowest) based on their relative performance compared to other hospitals.
 Hospitals within the top range of scores (approximately the top 25%) get an A, the next 40% get a B, the next 20% get a C, and the last 15% get a D. These component grades are then weighted to create grades for each category (equity, value, and outcomes).

-Finally, an overall Social Responsibility grade is assigned based on the weighted grades from value (30% weight), equity (30%) and outcomes (40%).
+Finally, an overall Social Responsibility grade is assigned based on the weighted grades from equity (40% weight), value (30%), and outcomes (30%).

 How does COVID-19 impact the Lown Index rankings?

-The pandemic hit different regions and populations differently.
-To account for this uneven impact of Covid-19 on clinical outcomes and cost efficiency, we removed all hospitalizations with suspected or confirmed Covid-19 for these metrics.
+The 2024 rankings incorporate data from 2019-2022, time periods that overlap with the COVID-19 pandemic.
+COVID-19 hit different regions and populations differently.
+To account for this uneven impact on clinical outcomes and cost efficiency, we removed all hospitalizations with suspected or confirmed COVID-19 for these metrics.

-Covid-19 burden was not incorporated into the Lown Index rankings, but can be used to put in the rankings in context.
-For example, some hospitals achieved “A” grades across outcomes, equity, and value while facing incredibly high Covid-19 burdens compared to their peers.
-We’ve recognized these hospitals that rank high on social responsibility despite having large proportions of Covid-19 patients in the first year of the pandemic -- see our Honor Roll page for more.
+COVID-19 burden was not incorporated into the Lown Index rankings, but can be used to put in the rankings in context.
+For example, some hospitals achieved “A” grades across outcomes, equity, and value while facing incredibly high COVID-19 burdens compared to their peers.

 Why did my hospital not receive a composite grade?

-Some small hospitals did not have enough patient stays to reliably calculate their outcomes or cost-efficiency scores (158 hospitals).
+Some hospitals did not have enough patient stays to reliably calculate their cost-efficiency scores (102 hospitals) or did not have data available for two or more equity metrics (14 hospitals).
 These hospitals were not given a composite score, but were still graded on the components for which data were available.

 Why is my hospital missing from the Index?